THU-IBCS/VsLFM-master/hylfmanet/readme.md

 tqdm
 ```

-The GPU memory better > 20GB, or some crop operations will be considered.
+The GPU memory of 24 GB is required, or some image crop operations should be considered.

 ### How to train

 We use yaml to manage different training options.
-So, you need to modify the 'yaml' in configs, tell the code where is the input training lf, where is the paired volume.
+Users should modify the 'yaml' in configs, and set the filepaths of training pairs.
 Then run:

 ```bash
 python train_rlfm.py --config ./configs/train-rlfm/train_vsreconnet_x3_mito_demo.yaml --tag 20221029 --gpu 0
 ```
 The code will automatically save the model parameters in '../save'.
-An example model trained can be found at 'VsLFM-master/Models/_train_vsreconnet_x3_12119cell-488-20211219-6_20221029/epoch-last.pth'
+An pre-trained model can be found at 'VsLFM-master/Models/_train_vsreconnet_x3_12119cell-488-20211219-6_20221029/epoch-last.pth'

-### How to tract training process
+### How to track the training process
 ```bash
 tensorboard --bind_all --logdir=../save --samples_per_plugin "images=1000"
 ```